Lake Effect Snow Warning issued for Southern Erie by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-20 03:39:00 EST Expires: 2022-11-20 22:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Lake effect snow will fall in relatively narrow bands.
-If traveling, be prepared for rapidly changing road conditions and visibilities.
-Submit snow reports through our website or social media.
-Target Area: Allegany WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM EST THIS EVENING * WHAT...Lake effect snow.
-Additional snow accumulations of 2 to 5 inches in the most persistent lake snows.
-Winds gusting as high as 35 mph. * WHERE...Allegany county. * WHEN...Until 10 PM EST this evening. * IMPACTS...Plan on slippery road conditions.
-Areas of blowing snow could significantly reduce visibility.

-Winter Weather Advisory issued for Genesee, Niagara, Northern Erie, Orleans by NWS
+Wind Advisory issued for Chautauqua, Genesee, Monroe, Niagara, Northern Erie, Orleans by NWS

-Effective: 2022-11-20 03:39:00 EST Expires: 2022-11-20 19:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Areas of blowing snow will result in snow covered roads and limited visibilities.
-Slow down and use caution while driving.
-Submit snow reports through our website or social media.
-Target Area: Genesee; Niagara; Northern Erie; Orleans WINTER WEATHER ADVISORY IN EFFECT UNTIL 7 PM EST THIS EVENING * WHAT...Blowing Snow.
-West winds gusting as high as 45 mph will create areas of blowing and drifting snow.
-Additional snow accumulation of an inch or two near the Lake Ontario shoreline. * WHERE...Niagara, Orleans, Northern Erie, and Genesee counties, including near the lake shoreline and open north-south roads. * WHEN...Until 7 PM EST this evening. * IMPACTS...Plan on slippery road conditions.
-Areas of blowing snow could significantly reduce visibility.
+Effective: 2022-11-21 10:18:00 EST Expires: 2022-11-21 19:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Secure outdoor objects.
+Target Area: Chautauqua; Genesee; Monroe; Niagara; Northern Erie; Orleans; Southern Erie; Wyoming WIND ADVISORY REMAINS IN EFFECT UNTIL 7 PM EST THIS EVENING * WHAT...Southwest winds 25 to 35 mph with gusts up to 50 mph. * WHERE...Niagara, Orleans, Monroe, Erie, Genesee, Wyoming, and Chautauqua counties. * WHEN...Until 7 PM EST this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result.
+Where fresh snow is on the ground from the recent lake effect snow event, patchy blowing and drifting snow may occur in open areas.

 Comments / 0